lextm/jekyll-theme-chirpy/_posts/2008-3-31-custom-domain-problem-of-blogger-picasa-or-windows-live-writer.md

 ---
 layout: post
 title: "Custom Domain: Problem of Blogger?
 Picasa?
 Or Windows Live Writer?"
+description: This post talks about the problem of using custom domain with Blogger, Picasa and Windows Live Writer.
 tags: Windows
 permalink: /custom-domain-problem-of-blogger-picasa-or-windows-live-writer-36b21acfaf01
 excerpt_separator: <!--more-->